theerawatramchuen/Detectron2_demo/Detectron2_custom_dataset/README.md

 ### Training Detectron2 with Custom Dataset
+#### Image dataset
+1. COCO format <br/>
-#### Image dataset coc format locate at train and test folder with json annotation file train.json & test.json
+2. Locate at train and test folder with json annotation file train.json & test.json respectively <br/>
+#### Output model
+1. After complete training.
+The new folder output to be generated with model_final.pth <br/>